rbutl0215/rbutl0215/README.md

 # Hello world! 👋

 Hi, I'm Reid Butler.
 A self-taught Software Engineer from the pumpkin capital of the world ([Morton, IL](http://local.townsquarepublications.com/illinois/morton/morton1.html)).
-I'm passionate about creating products that users love and constantly building and improving my skills as an engineer.
-I currently work at Anhueser-Busch where I get to work on problems about **beer** and **software**.
+I'm passionate about creating products that users love and constantly expanding my skills as an engineer.
+I currently work at Anhueser-Busch where I get to solve problems about **beer** and **software**.

 ## Technologies & Tools
 <!--